Summer Institute Vision Statement

 If you’re a Summer Institute attendee and you leave campus for any reason except for specifically scheduled Summer Institute activities, the UUA’s Liability Insurance will not cover you if you are hurt or in an accident.
 Summer Institute’s liability insurance covers only ON CAMPUS events.
 If you leave campus, you must rely on your own insurance.
 Also, if you come for even a tiny part of the week, you must register.

-Almost all of Summer Institute’s activities take place across Oberlin’s campus.
+Almost all of Summer Institute’s activities take place across California University’s campus.
 Housing, worship, theme talks and workshops are scheduled in various buildings and there may be location changes and official communications channels will be used to keep you in the loop.

 Most of us walk or ride our bikes between locations, but SI provides golf cart transportation for those who with mobility challenges.